 You can find the labels at your local office store or on Amazon.

-- Open the label template in Word that is for the label you have
+- Open the label template in Word that is for the label you have (all labels sizes are identified with a unique code)

 - Type each students name on each label